Skip to content

 Pocket and Cavity Design Rules

-Pockets are the most common CNC feature — and the most common source of unnecessary cost.
+Pockets are the most common CNC feature and also the most common source of unnecessary cost.
 Pocket depth, corner radius, and floor finish are all constrained by the endmill's length, diameter, and nose geometry.
 Designing within these limits avoids specialty tooling and keeps cycle times low.

 Pocket Depth Rules